goleador/CSC317/assignments/assignment-3/README.md

 ## Analysis
 [Write a 250-500 word analysis comparing the different approaches]

-## Validation Results
-[Include screenshots or text results from W3C validators for your HTML and CSS files]

-### Hand-Written CSS
-[Discuss your approach, challenges, and results]

 ### AI-Generated CSS (Text Prompt)
 [Include your prompt and discuss the results]